Educational Leadership Program

 Bob is active in his community, serving as a member and leader in a variety of civic organizations including Friends of the Staller Center, Museums at Stony Brook, a past President of the Three Village Baseball League, member of the Stony Brook Yacht Club and the Three Village Civic Association.
 He also served in the US Air Force Reserves for eight years.

-In his 19 years at Stony Brook, Bob has not only planned, developed, and implemented the Educational Leadership Programs but has successfully guided them through several NYS accreditation reviews and two NCATE reviews.
+In his twenty-five years at Stony Brook, Bob has not only planned, developed, and implemented the Educational Leadership Programs but has successfully guided them through several NYS accreditation reviews and two NCATE reviews.